Cyberes/stable-diffusion-API/README.md

 CLI and server for [AUTOMATIC1111's Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).

+# This project is dead for now since I no longer have a need for a CLI tool.
+If a need for it arises I'll pick it back up.

 ### Features

 The goal is to separate the compute server running the WebUI from the client and enable abstraction of the WebUI's features to enable powerful integration into other projects.